 The official inauguration of the Joint Centre took place at Supelec on January 12, 2007, in the presence of Eric Boustouller, Chairman of Microsoft France, Michel Cosnard, Chairman of Inria, Andrew Herbert, Managing Director of Microsoft Research Cambridge, and Rick Rashid, Senior Vice President of Microsoft-Head of Microsoft Research.

-The research programme at the Joint Centre is structured in four distinct areas, namely: i) formal methods and their applications, ii) machine learning and big data, iii) computer vision and medical imaging, and iv) social information networks and privacy.
+Since then, the Joint Centre has hosted over 20 research projects, primarily focused on four distinct areas, namely: i) formal methods and their applications, ii) machine learning and big data, iii) computer vision and medical imaging, and iv) social information networks and privacy.

 The Tools for Proofs project addresses challenges raised in certifying correct behavior of distributed and concurrent systems, in which there is no certainty as to when distinct components will interact.
 Specifically our researchers elaborate the TLA+ specification and proof language to make it an operational tool for specifying and certifying properties of distributed systems.

-The Joint Centre involves overall 100 researchers with 40 permanent researchers from Inria, 30 permanent researchers from Microsoft Research, and 30 non-permanent researchers (interns, postdoctoral and PhD students).
+Each project of the Joint Centre involves from 4 to 10 permanent researchers, either from Inria or from Microsoft Research, and from 2 to 4 non-permanent researchers (interns, postdoctoral and PhD students).

 The Joint Centre benefits from the excellence of research at Inria and Microsoft Research.
 It demonstrates Inria's and Microsoft Research's shared vision of the importance of computer science research in the sciences and the global economy.